beerjs/meta/README.md

 ## [beerjs is on Slack](https://beerjs.slack.com)

 We have a slack team now!
-At somepoint you will be able self invite but until then just post your email in a comment to this [issue](https://github.com/beerjs/meta/issues/51) and you will get added to the team.
-You can then invite whoever you want to it.
-Each city is encouraged to create their own channel.
+Join it [here](https://beerjs-slack-invite.herokuapp.com/)  Each city is encouraged to create their own channel.

 ## get help organizing